ProspersMartin/MP-Instagram-Post/README.md

 ## Build / Layout
   The project was developed using only HTML, CSS, Font Awesome (for the Icons), and Google Fonts (to match the Instagram typography as closely as possible).

-  The following image is the example we were supposed to emulate:
+  The following image is the example I was supposed to model my work after (the minimum desired result):

   ![](./images/instagramPostProjectExample.png)